Safety & Risk Awareness

 Be aware that man-made and natural hazards exist.
 These include tree wells, stumps, cliff bands, rocks, trails, and roadways.

-Beyond the ski area boundary is not patrolled.
+Terrain beyond the ski area boundary is not patrolled.
 If you require a rescue beyond the ski area boundary you will be responsible for the bill.
-If you do not have the knowledge or skills to go into the backcountry before heading out, it is highly recommended that you take an Avalanche Course from a certified Avalanche Professional.
+If you do not have the knowledge or skills to go into the backcountry before heading out, it is highly recommended that you take an Avalanche Course from a certified professional.

-Backcountry Access Transceiver Training Park Thanks to our sponsor, Backcountry Access and Fortis BC, Whitewater Ski Resort is able to offer a transceiver training ground to enable backcountry enthusiasts, from beginners to advanced, an opportunity to practice simple single transceiver searches or a multiple transceiver search with up to 8 transceivers.
+Thanks to our sponsors, Backcountry Access and Fortis BC, Whitewater Ski Resort is able to offer a transceiver training ground to enable backcountry enthusiasts, from beginners to advanced, an opportunity to practice simple single transceiver searches or a multiple transceiver search with up to 8 transceivers.
 The transceiver park is located between Lot 2 and Lot 5 in the meadow area.
 If you are interested in practicing your transceiver searching, sign in at the guest services desk.
-This service is offered free of charge; however, we encourage users to make a donation towards the AABBS (Avalanche Awareness Beyond the Boundary Society).
+This service is offered free of charge, however, we encourage users to make a donation towards the AABBS (Avalanche Awareness Beyond the Boundary Society).

 Tree Well Safety